floooh/oryol/code/Modules/Gfx/README.md

 [Gfx/Gfx.h](https://github.com/floooh/oryol/blob/master/code/Modules/Gfx/Setup/GfxSetup.h)
 header to see what's possible.

->NOTE: On some platforms (especially mobile), the actual rendering resolution can be different from what the application requested.
+>NOTE: On some platforms (mostly mobile), the actual rendering resolution can be different from what the application requested.
 To get the actual rendering resolution, call the **Gfx::DisplayAttrs()** after the Gfx module has been initialized.